3400-17/Bootstrap-Theme/labs/lab4.md

 * OV7670 digital camera

 ### Goals
-The goals for the Arduino team is for wiring the camera, setting up its registers with the Arduino, and reading in treasure data from the FPGA.
+The goals for the Arduino team are wiring the camera, setting up its registers with the Arduino, and reading in treasure data from the FPGA.

 [Hardware connections](https://snag.gy/nLMzXN.jpg)